 The outdoor kitchen cabinets are literally the star of the show.
-They can tie a design together, add a bright pop of color, or complement the landscape.
-After you’ve decided upon a layout and general design scheme, you’ll want to think about what type of outdoor kitchen cabinetry will serve you best.
+They can tie a design together, add a bright pop of color, or complement the landscape while offering additional storage space to the home.
+After you’ve decided upon a layout and general design scheme, you’ll want to think about what type of outdoor kitchen cabinetry will serve you best in your outdoor living area.

 Whether you prefer the organic and rustic beauty of authentic teak, the traditional charm of brick, or the sophisticated appeal of powder-coated stainless steel, you’re one step closer to creating your own private sanctuary.
 Below is a list of the pros and cons of some of the best materials for outdoor kitchens and outdoor cabinets.